SharpsburgWoodworker/Growth-Ruler/README.md

 # Growth Ruler

-Growth chart in the form of a larger ruler
+Growth chart in the form of a large ruler.
+I have included the sketchup files, svg files, and images.
+There are two styles; one with numbers and one without.